morrissinger/lambda-base/README.md

 EC2017 was an early initial requirement, which led me to install Babel.
 At that point, I needed a build system, which led me to install Gulp.
 I needed to be able to do test-driven development of my work, which led to a number of additional development dependencies.
+I wanted clean code, requiring ESLint.
 Finally, I wanted to automate the task of packaging up the code for deployment into Lambda.

 This base embodies a number of opinions, but it shouldn't be too much trouble to make modifications to the setup if your opinions should be different.